creightonmonson/ACI_Fabric/README.md

 ```

 ## CI/CD
 Currently the only workflow running is to run ansible lint when a push or pull-request is executed on main branch (see .github/workflows directory).
+This runs on a self-hosted runner, but can be run using github cloud runner by changing `runs-on: self-hosted` to `runs-on: ubuntu-latest`

-Future development is to move to a self-hosted runner and add a CI/CD flow of
+Future development is to use self-hosted runner and add a CI/CD flow of
 `push to main -> Ansible-Lint -> ACI snapshot -> Ansible Playbook run from docker container -> ACI Snapshot -> Diff Configs`